KatarinaDraganovCsordas/exercises.js/README.md

   h.
 Calculate the 10% tax exactly. (use Math.round)
   i.
 Calculate the total order.
   j.
 Let's say we want to always round a number down (2.8 => 2).
 Using Google or an A.I. tool, search for the code to do this.
+  k.
+Let's always round a number up (2.2 => 3).
+Search how to do this.